Eastern Hasakah offensive: The offensive

 By 28 February, since the start of the offensive, the fighting had left at least 175–211 ISIL militants and 75 Kurdish and allied fighters dead.
 In the period during the offensive, between 21 February and 1 March, the US-led coalition conducted 24 airstrikes, striking 18 ISIL tactical units and destroying seven ISIL vehicles.

 Kurdish forces were reportedly planning to build on their advances and capture Tell Abyad, thus connecting the Kobanî Canton to the Jazira Canton.

-In the meantime, on the same day that the Kurds captured Tal Hamis, Syrian government forces launched their own offensive against ISIL, and by 2 March, had captured 23–31 villages, with their ultimate aim being to take control of the main road linking the provincial capital of Al-Hasakah to the city of Qamishli.
+In the meantime, on the same day that the Kurds captured Tal Hamis, Syrian government forces launched their own offensive against ISIL, and by 2 March, had captured 23–31 villages, with their ultimate aim being to take control of the main road linking the provincial capital of Hasakah to the city of Qamishli.
 Another report put the number of captured villages at 33.
 13 of the villages were seized within 24 hours of the start of the assault.
 Meanwhile, Kurdish-Arab allied forces were continuing to fight ISIL outside Tell Tamer.

 By 3 March, 24 of the kidnapped Assyrians were released by ISIL after ransoms were paid.

 On 4 March, Syrian government forces advanced further and captured several villages, while ISIL continued shelling Kurdish fighters near Tell Tamer.
 After the losses suffered in the previous days, ISIL forces retreated towards the areas of al-Hawl and Shaddadi.

 On 6 March, the Syrian Army advanced down Highway 7 up to 15–20 kilometers from Tell Brak and stopped.
-It was also reported that fierce clashes between ISIL and the YPG had erupted to the east of Al-Hasakah city, as ISIL was trying to prevent Kurdish forces from reaching one of its last remaining strongholds in al-Hawl.
+It was also reported that fierce clashes between ISIL and the YPG had erupted to the east of Hasakah city, as ISIL was trying to prevent Kurdish forces from reaching one of its last remaining strongholds in al-Hawl.
 The clashes from 5–6 March resulted in the deaths of 11 more YPG fighters.